When was the last time you used an Amazon gift card? Unless you did for special occasions, someone likely asked you to use it as a payment method.

 How does one end up asking for gift cards?

 Since con men use it for payments, any purchase you make could require this “payment method.”
 Legit businesses will usually not use them, meaning the scammer will usually offer it as an alternative to other risky payment methods.
 The gift card payment is only used when you are paying for goods and services that need more discretion.

 If you can’t pay via wire transfer or cash, then you might choose gift cards.
 The risk you expose, however, is just as worrying.

 Some fraudsters manage to get you to say the code on the back of the card.
 So even if you own the gift card, they have already claimed it for you.
 You’ll find this trick many times when selling physical Amazon cards on eBay auctions and related sites.

 Like any other payment, gift cards are tools.
 The consumer gives it a usage, which may not be intended by Amazon.
 We shouldn’t worry about gift cards, but how they use them.
-The following clues reveal an incoming payment scam:
+The guide on payment fraud reveals clues of an incoming payment scam.

 Using Amazon cards as payment methods